|Meeting Room Rentals|

 Shortgrass provides a wireless tunneling and authentication network for use by member libraries and their patrons.
 Member libraries are responsible for the cost of wireless access points.
 Wireless access points are required in order to provide wireless internet access.
 Shortgrass provides maintenance and support for wireless access points and connectivity to them.

-- Bi-Annual Shortgrass Member Libraries’ PD Day
+- Bi-annual Shortgrass Member Libraries’ Professional Development Day

 - Board orientation and development workshops